tedsluis/raspberry-pi-pwm-fan-control/README.md

 The PWM (hardware controlled) signal can be generated on GPIO 12/13/18/19.
 However there are only two channels, so only two different PWM streams can be generated at a time.
 GPIO 12/18 are on one channel, GPIO 13/19 on the other.
 More info: https://www.raspberrypi.org/documentation/usage/gpio/

-Note: Unlike Raspbios, several Linux distros, like Fedora 32+, are already compiled without the legacy interface, so there’s no /sys/class/gpio on the system.
+Note: Unlike Raspios, several Linux distros, like Fedora 32+, are already compiled without the legacy interface, so there’s no /sys/class/gpio on the system.
 Common gpio python modules like RPi.GPIO won't work anymore.
 This repo uses the new character device interface /dev/gpiochipN provided by the upstream kernel.
 This is the current way of interacting with GPIO.

 The fan.py script in this repo is created by https://github.com/DriftKingTW/Raspberry-Pi-PWM-Fan-Control, but uses different python modules, which are capable of using the new /dev/gpiochipN interface in the Linux kernel.
 It runs in a container, so it can run on any raspberry pi Linux distro with Podman or Docker.